 Master of Science in Global Health at Harvard University

 Doctor of Science in Social and Behavioral Sciences at Harvard University

-Social epidemiologist and Postdoctoral Fellow in Adolescent Medicine at University of Pittsburgh School of Medicine and Children’s Hospital of Pittsburgh
+Assistant Professor of Pediatrics, University of Pittsburgh School of Medicine and the Division of Adolescent Medicine at Children’s Hospital of Pittsburgh of UPMC